 “This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 For many dog lovers, the bigger the dog, the better!
-It’s sometimes shocking to see a dog who’s nearly as tall as his owner, weighing in at just as much.
+But it’s sometimes shocking to see a dog who’s nearly as tall as his owner, weighing in at just as much.

-Large dog breeds aren’t always tougher to handle than their tiny counterparts, either, as many of them are simply gentle giants.
+Large dog breeds are easily recognizable, thanks to their massive size.
+And while they look like a lot of work, they aren’t tougher to handle than their tiny counterparts, as most of them are simply gentle giants.

 1. Irish Wolfhound